adhese/sdk/README.md

 		adhese.init({debug:true, account:"demo", location: getLocation });
 		// value of the account attribute can be found in your Adhese subscription information or through our support portal.

+###IAB SafeFrame
+Adhese recommends the use of IAB SafeFrame's standard where possible.
+The SDK has built-in SafeFrame support, turned on by default.
+To turn off SafeFrame support, initialise your Adhese instance with option "safeframe" set to false.

+		var adhese = new Adhese();
+		adhese.init({debug:true, account:"demo", location: getLocation, safeframe: false });

+More about SafeFrame at http://www.iab.net/safeframe.

 ###Legacy requests (document.write)
 The legacy requests are implemented as a script fragment inside the container where they will be visualized.
 The client will execute the request and insert the response in the container with a document.write statement.
 This type of implementation is not recommended if you want to take advantage of 'viewable tracking and forecasting'.
 It also has performance drawbacks, as the client's document build up will block while requesting and advertisement.